OfficeDev/outlook-dev-docs/docs/rest/recurrence-rules.md

 ### Absolute yearly

-The absolute yearly pattern is used when an event should repeat on the same month and day (e.g. April 15th), based on the number of years between each occurrence.
+The absolute yearly pattern causes an event to repeat on the same month and day (e.g. April 15th), based on the number of years between each occurrence.

 #### Relevant properties